 An organization can monitor the hours a particular employee performs over a month using a data table.
 Generally, it’s the monthly timesheet.
 Timesheets have been maintained using a variety of ways, including paper, excel sheets, and online-based monitoring tools.
 Nowadays, we maintain the timesheets in digital formats omitting the paper-based ones.

-8 Steps to Create a Monthly Timesheet in Excel
+How to Create a Monthly Timesheet in Excel: 8 Easy Steps

 Generally speaking, the HR department of an organization manages timesheets that involve recording and evaluating employee timekeeping.
 Additionally, it may entail performing various tasks, such as calculating employee payroll.
 So, without further delay, let’s see the process in detail.